mvitez/thnets/README.md

 each element points to the start of the image.
 Images are arrays of size height x stride x 3, where only the first width of each line long stride contains data.

-Returns the number of categories in the output and the size of the output in outwidth and outheight. result will point to the array with the data and *must* not be freed.
+Returns the number of categories in the output and the size of the output in outwidth and outheight.
+Result will point to the array with the data and *must* not be freed.
 The data is a contiguous array of size batchsize x number of categories x outheight x outwidth.

 ### void THFreeNetwork(THNETWORK *network)

 Frees the network and all associated data and outputs.
+Bella

 ### int THLastError()